FerranMarin/axie-scholar-utilities/docs/pages/docker_hub_cmds.md

 This one is one of the easiest ways to execute commands.
 All you need is to have a folder with 2 files (and any csv files you might use to create any json file):

-- payments.json
+- payments.json (optional, if you do not use axie.management integration)
 - secrets.json

+To avoid issues, create a logs folder.

 Check the format on the index page of this wiki, but in general what I recommend you do is:

-1. Download the payments file from [here](https://axie.management/tracker/payments).
-I recomend re-naming the file to payments.json.
-If you do not get it from there, you will need to build it yourself.For that you need to have a payments.json that only contains this inside:
+1. If you want to not use the axie.management integration, you will need to have a payments.json that only contains this inside:

         { }

+and before running any other command you will need to generate the payments file.
+So go to Payments Generation.

-2. Have a secrets.json file that only contains this inside:
+2. You need a secrets.json file that only contains this inside:

         { }

 3. Result log files will be placed inside a folder `logs` where you ran this code.
-No need to create it before hand.
+No need to create it before hand, but creating it avoids issues.

 ## Payments Generation